konradstrachan/ethistanbulhackathon2023/README.md

 # Future work

-* Support EIP7512 and make intents expression more dynamic
+* Support EIP7521 (https://eips.ethereum.org/EIPS/eip-7521) and make intents expression more dynamic and standards aligned
 * Adding custom logic hooks for pre and post bridging
 * Better fee mechanism to handle Hyperlane cost of message exchange
 * Shielding the bidding process to make the solvers more competive (and honest?)